Our Team

 PhD Candidate

-Erica is a first-year MSc candidate supervised by Dr. Whitehead and Dr. Cregan.
+Erica is a PhD candidate supervised by Dr. Whitehead and Dr. Cregan.
 Prior to joining the VBL, Erica completed an Honours BSc in Kinesiology from Washington State University and worked for eight years in functional rehabilitation of individuals with neurodegenerative disorders.
 This experience prompted her return to academia, where she fell in love with molecular neuroscience.
 She completed an Honour Specialization BSc in Neuroscience and Major in Biochemistry at Western before pursuing her MSc degree.

 Erica’s current research primarily focuses on unraveling the molecular processes behind Parkinson’s Disease (PD).
 She previously helped elucidate the mechanism of dopaminergic cell death in PD by developing an in vivo C. elegans neurodegeneration model.
 She has since shifted to exploring the role of alpha-synuclein in disrupting normal autophagic and vesicular efflux processes within the brain.